 District property must be used for only its intended purposes.

-The administrator may not dispose of any District property with a value of more than $1,000 without prior authorization of the Board of Managers.
+The administrator may not dispose of any District property with a value of more than $1,000 without prior authorization of the Board.

 Miscellaneous.

-The District administrator will secure an approval described above for expenses he or she will incur from the president of the Board of Managers, except that the administrator may approve or pay expenses for District-conducted programs, events and activities.
+The District administrator will secure an approval described above for expenses he or she will incur from the president of the Board, except that the administrator may approve or pay expenses for District-conducted programs, events and activities.

 The District will not pay for alcoholic beverages under any circumstances.